Senior Leadership Team

 REBECCA BESANT

-Originally from a small town near Buffalo, New York, Rebecca holds a BSFS from Georgetown University.
-She speaks English, French, and Thai.
+Originally from a small town near Buffalo, New York, Rebecca holds a Bachelor of Science in Foreign Service from Georgetown University and a Master’s in International Service, Global Security Concentration, from American University.
+She speaks English and French.

 NEALIN PARKER